SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### More good practices in working with functions

 Let’s again recall how a function should execute **only one** particular **task** in the program.
-If this cannot be achieved, thenext thing to do is to look at how to **separate** the function into a few other functions.
+If this cannot be achieved, the next thing to do is to look at how to **separate** the function into a few other functions.
 As it was said, a name of a function should clearly and precisely state the purpose of the function.
 Another good practice will be to **avoid** making the function’s name so long that it can no longer fit on the screen (relatively).
 If the code in the function gets too large nevertheless, it is recommended to **divide** the function’s tasks into a few shorter functions within the function as demonstrated:

 ![](/assets/chapter-10-images/04.Print-receipt-02.png)